-Let this page be your guide to navigating through how risk-free bets can differ, which are the best and how to tell which is best for you.
+A “second chance bonus” bet comes in all shapes and sizes, and while they’re good for most of our purposes, “second chance” bonus bets offered by legal mobile sportsbooks come with some important caveats.
+Let this page be your guide to navigating through how second chance bonus bets can differ, which are the best and how to tell which is best for you.

-Many online sportsbooks offer so-called risk-free bets as sign-up promotions.
+Many online sportsbooks offer so-called second chance bonus bets as sign-up promotions.
 In fact, they are the most popular welcome bonus offer in the US market.
 Basically, they are first-time sportsbook bonus offers to give to new customers.
 Place a bet and win it, congratulations.
 You won.
 The end.
 Place a bet and lose?
-The sportsbook will give you your money back in the form of site credit, or a “free bet”, or “bonus cash” to be used for wagers at the sportsbook.
-The amount of the free bet(s) will (usually) be equivalent to the amount of your first wager at the sportsbook.
+The sportsbook will give you your money back in the form of site credit, or “bonus cash” to be used for wagers at the sportsbook.
+The amount of bonus bet(s) distributed will (usually) be equivalent to the amount of your first wager at the sportsbook.

-Risk free bets come in all different amounts, usually ranging from around $100 all the way up to a massive $2021 on William Hill in select states.
+Second chance bonus bets come in all different amounts, usually ranging from around $100 all the way up to a massive $10,000.
 (There are, of course, varying terms and conditions.
 We’ll get to those later.)

 Let’s use FanDuel Sportsbook as an example.
-FanDuel has offered a $1000 first-time risk-free bet to new customers.
+FanDuel is currently offering a No Sweat First Bet bet up $1000 welcome for new users.

 You sign up for an account, make a deposit, and now on your first bet you can bet whatever you like with the knowledge any amount up to $1000 will be credited back to you — in the form of site credit — should you lose.

 So let’s say you take the Cowboys -6.5 points at home at -110.
 You deposit and wager $500.
 The Cowboys win, 27-10.
 Congratulations!
 You just netted $454.50, and your account will show that plus your original $500 wager, for a total of $954.50.